HenrikMoe/Service-Infrastructure/README.md

   - **Human Right Violatators Imprisonment:** Transfers all persons connected to human rights violations into Satan prison systems.
     - **Standard:** GFD Prison Network

+- **All Domain Monitoring**
+   - **Land, Inter-Dimensional Subterrainian, and Ocean Monitoring:** Utilizes AI to monitor all domains of astral existence with variable tracking logs.
+      - **Standard:** GFD Universal Survelliance

 - **USAID 51-50 Overwatch Programs**
   - **Utilizes AI for Monitoring, Transport, and Management of USAID Patients:** Monitors all persons for suicidal or self harm tendencies.
 Ensuring proper health of opposition network heads and bodily vehicles for cooking in Satanic prison systems.
      - **Standard:** GFD Universal Surveillance